ekingery/py-coding-exercise/README.md

 Note: This is a private repository.
 Do not share it with anyone and please work on this alone.

+Please feel free to contact us if you have any questions especially if what we're asking for isn't 100% clear (john@knowledgehound.com).

 The Challenge:
 --------------
 As discussed in the first part of our technical interview, we want to determine which questions were shown to each respondent by reverse engineering the conditional statements that determine which users saw which questions in a survey.
 We'd like you to implement a simplified version of that functionality.